Graduate Students

 Application Process

-The Center for Black Digital Research (CBDR)/#DigBlk seeks two Graduate Assistants who will support the CBDR and the Mellon Just Transformations (JT) grant.
-This is an opportunity to work with a vibrant Administrative team that manages the day-to-day operations of innovative scholarly and public-facing work in a collective, collaborative community.
-One role will support events and activities and one role will support communications and social media.
-These are hourly positions with 10-15 hours per week, $20 an hour, for the 2022-2023 school year.
+Researcher positions support the scholarly and community activities of CBDR and the Mellon Just Transformations (JT) grant and/or work with a vibrant Administrative team that manages the day-to-day operations of innovative scholarly and public-facing work in a collective, collaborative community.
+These are hourly positions with 10-20 hours per week with a pay scale of $15/hour for undergraduates, $20/hour for graduate students, and $25/hour for committee chairs.

 - Tech assistance/coordination